Ahmedhossamdev/OneBusAway-TypeScript-API-Client/README.md

-# OneBusGo TypeScript API Client
+# OneBusAway TypeScript API Client

 Welcome to the OneBusGo TypeScript API Client repository!
 This TypeScript client is designed to provide a seamless interaction with the OneBusGo API.
 It offers support for various endpoints and response formats, making it easier to integrate OneBusGo API into your TypeScript projects.